Speak to Him thou for He hears, and Spirit with Spirit can meet—

 Alfred Lord Tennyson, The Higher Pantheism

-Can forgiveness be found at a willow tree's heart?
-Might the future be salvaged from a curio store?
-Or, at sea, what is it that lies in the hazy space where water meets sky?
+How do you harvest forgiveness from a willow tree's heart?
+Can one salvage the future from a curio store?
+At sea, what is it that lies in the hazy space where water meets sky?
 These ‘wondrous stories’ are about people at the periphery, those seeking to sustain the inner light in an incredulous world.
 A dying man writes to his son about love and regret as he builds his own coffin; an exile finds her way home on a mythical steed; and a young girl faces the world's end with a song.
-Closer than Breathing reveals the monumental in life's detritus.
-Its scope is both infinitesimal and sublime.

 R.I.
+Sutton evokes the tale’s timeless cosmos, exploring our quest for transformation with a vision that is both penetrating and sublime.

-Sutton’s illustrated volume follows in the tradition of such writers as Hermann Hesse and Ursula K. Le Guin, evoking the tale’s timeless cosmos and exploring the soul’s encounter with spirit in its many forms.
-It is the first book of its kind to emerge in Australia—an extended work of fiction created at every stage by the writer herself, using traditional handcrafts.
-As a unique and independent tribute to art and craftsmanship, this limited-edition work is typeset, letterpress printed and bound by the author’s own hands.
+This hand-made, limited-edition volume is the first of its kind to emerge in Australia: an extended work of fiction created exclusively by the writer herself, using the traditional bookmaking crafts.
+Featuring images engraved by artist, Kain White, this work is a unique and independent tribute to art and craftsmanship.
+It is typeset, letterpress printed and bound by the author’s own hands.

 These are stories of luminous epiphanies and dark apprehensions, evanescent intuitions and fugitive glimpses, stories of hope and regret, love and loss and grief, of death and renewal...These tales, often gossamer-fine, altogether escape the claustrophobia and the clamour, the ideological posturing, the cramped horizons of much contemporary fiction.
 They variously amaze, disturb, soothe, move and refresh us.